When was the Battle of Gettysburg fought?

 How many people died at Gettysburg?

-It is estimated that there were at least 45,000 and possibly as many as 51,000 casualties in the two armies at Gettysburg.
-Note: the term “casualties” means not just people who were killed, but also includes men who were wounded (many of whom may have died of their wounds later), soldiers who were captured, and even men who ran away.
+Note that the term “casualties” means not just people who were killed, but also includes men who were wounded (many of whom may have died of their wounds later), soldiers who were captured, and even men who ran away.
 It’s impossible to calculate an exact number because of missing or incomplete records.
 This estimate is one of the more conservative and probably significantly understates Confederate missing and wounded:

 Were any civilians killed in the Battle of Gettysburg?

 Hundreds of civilians sheltered in their homes as the fighting raged around them and one, John Burns, joined the fight and was wounded.
 But while a number of civilians died from the diseases the battle brought to town and several were killed by unexploded ordnance afterwards, only one civilian, Jennie Wade, was killed during the actual Battle of Gettysburg.
 She was struck by a stray shot while indoors in a house on the south side of town caring for a sick relative.

 The Battle of Gettysburg was a decisive victory for the Union.

 Tactically it may have seemed about even.
 Both armies lost about the same number of men.
 Lee kept his army on the field until the evening of the day after the battle, waiting for a counterattack by Meade which never came.
 But Meade’s larger army could better afford the losses – all eight of Lee’s infantry divisions lost about a third of their strength, while Meade’s largest Army Corps was virtually untouched.
 Lee was almost out of artillery ammunition, while Meade had enough for another battle.
 And Meade had no need to throw himself into a dangerous counterattack.
 Time was on his side as Union reinforcements moved to surround Lee, deep in enemy territory with no hope of reinforcement.